irklva/chess-game-react/README.md

 # Chess React pet project
 <p>
 Implemented chess logic: moves, check, mate, stalemate, castling, pawn promotion, moves saving.
 The chess models are accessed through the methods of the Board object.
-This abstraction allows isolating internal fields and methods.
+This abstraction allows for the isolation of internal fields and methods.
 </p>
 <p>
 Implemented in the external part of the application: game board, timers, move showing, return to other moves.
-The game is available for two players from one device.
-The application is adaptive for different screens.
+The game supports two players on a single device.
+The application is adaptive to different screen sizes.
 </p>

 ## Stack